-We analyze the changes in incentives for a gas-only resource to enter into a forward contract with an LNG terminal under ESI as compared to current market rules.
 At present, the LNG terminals have entered into various forward contracting arrangements with LDCs, some generators, and potentially other market participants.
-LNG terminal owners have indicated that they could expand forward contract volumes with New England market participants.
+LNG terminal owners have indicated that they have the physical capability to expand forward contract volumes with New England market participants.

 ESI would provide additional incentives for market participants to enter into additional forward contract volumes with the LNG terminals.
 Like the fuel oil resources analyzed in the prior section, these additional revenues potentially come through FER payments and the sale of DA energy options.
 Table 15 provides our analysis of the potential incremental revenues under ESI to the holder of a forward LNG contract.
-In our analysis, the resources chosen to hold the forward contract clear all of the energy supply supported through these contracts through day-ahead (and real-time) energy, but supply no DA energy options.
-This pattern of supply is a feature of the limit to the low-cost energy supplies available through the LNG contract (since we assume a contract 10 days of calls), the pattern of LMPs in the market during tight market periods (cold snaps), and the limitations to the ability of some units to supply DA energy options unless they are already supplying energy.
-Thus, the potential gains considered in our analysis reflect only incremental FER payments.
+In this analysis, the resources selected to hold the forward contract clear all of the energy supply supported by these contracts through day-ahead (and real-time) energy, but supply no DA energy options.
+This pattern of supply reflects a combination of factors, including the timing and severity of stressed market conditions in the particular winter Cases evaluated.
+Thus, the potential gains considered in our quantitative analysis reflect only incremental